 This course explores critical issues in environmental psychology.
 Starting with foundational theories on place attachment and place identity, students will learn about the interrelationships between ourselves and the environment.
 Students will develop the ability to analyze environment-and-behavior issues, think more critically about the world around you, and understand the ways that we wield influence on the environment.
 Some topics the course will address include the history of environmental psychology, theories of environment and human behavior, environmental stress, natural environments, built environments, and changes in behavior as a result of global environmental shifts and sustainability.

-Featured SBM Courses
+Featured SUSTAINABLE BUSINESS MANAGEMENT Courses

 Environmental accounting is increasingly being used in business and government to support the development of sustainable global solutions and government policy.
 Students in this course will learn how environmental accounting can show how different sectors of the economy affect the environment and how environmental policy affects the economy.
 The course will cover what environmental accounting is and why is it useful to business, how can environmental accounting help decision-making, what are key policy questions in relation to accounting, and what are the practical considerations professionals need to address to make environmental accounting an enduring reality for business and governments around the world.